dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

   * Otherwise, the transfer is a new transaction.

 If the client has not set the `created_at_time` field, the ledger SHOULD NOT deduplicate the transaction.

+### ICRC-30 Block Schema

+ICRC-30 builds on the ICRC-3 specification for defining the format for storing transactions in blocks of the log of the ledger.
+ICRC-3 defines a generic, extensible, block schema that can be further instantiated in standards implementing ICRC-3.
+We next define the concrete block schema for ICRC-30 as extension of the ICRC-3 block schema.

+#### Generic ICRC-30 Block Schema

+1. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger
+2. its field `tx`
+    1. CAN contain the `memo: Blob` field if specified by the user
+    2. CAN contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.

+#### icrc30_approve_tokens Block Schema

+1. the `tx.op` field MUST be `"30approve_tokens"`
+2. it CAN contain a field `tx.token_id: Nat`
+3. it MUST contain a field `tx.from: Account`
+4. it MUST contain a field `tx.spender: Account`
+5. it CAN contain a field `tx.expires_at: Nat` if set by the user

+#### icrc30_approve_collection

+1. the `tx.op` field MUST be `"30approve_collection"`
+2. it MUST contain a field `tx.from: Account`
+3. it MUST contain a field `tx.spender: Account`
+4. it CAN contain a field `tx.expires_at: Nat` if set by the user

+#### icrc30_revoke_token_approvals

+1. the `tx.op` field MUST be `"30revoke_token_approval"`
+2. it MUST contain a field `tx.token_id: Nat`
+3. it MUST contain a field `tx.from: Account`
+4. it CAN contain a field `tx.spender: Account`

+#### icrc30_revoke_collection_approvals

+1. the `tx.op` field MUST be `"30revoke_collection_approval"`
+2. it MUST contain a field `tx.from: Account`
+3. it MUST contain a field `tx.spender: Account`

+## Extensions

+> [!NOTE]
+> FIX Do we need an extensions mechanism in ICRC-30 or would the extensions go into the base that ICRC-30 extends?
+Likely, it is the latter